ServiceInnovationLab/serviceinnovationlab.github.io/WORKFLOW.md

 Any dev can propose a code change (a PR).

-Propose the PR github, as a proposed change into the `dev` branch.
+Propose the PR using github, as a proposed change into the `dev` branch.
 See "Branch Naming" later in this document.

 A PR description must include what has changed, but also why it needs to change. (a business or user need).